deNBI/cloud-user-docs/wiki/Tutorials/PublicWebServer/index.md

 # Secure hosting of a public Web Server

 When providing an online service to the public, **encryption** and **authentication** are the two main security aspects to consider.
-Neglecting either one of them, could potentially lead to unauthorized access, privacy violations or even server hijacking.
+Neglecting either one of them could potentially lead to unauthorized access, privacy violations or even server hijacking.

 One quick way to encrypt and authenticate is explained below.

-It is assumed, that you already have a designated instance running inside the de.NBI Cloud with a public floating IP attached.
+It is assumed, that you already have a designated instance running inside the de.NBI Cloud with a public Floating IP attached.
 Please start the **backend service** (e.g. a Galaxy server) that you would like to make publicly available and configure it to listen on `localhost` or `127.0.0.1` only.

 ## Domain name registration

 Every public website needs a domain name that people can type into their browser address bar to visit the site.
 Domain names can usually be obtained from domain name registrars, which is out of scope of this document.
+A domain name is strictly necessary to be able to use TLS encryption.

-Please make sure your domain name points to the public floating IP of your web server instance.
+Please make sure your domain name points to the public Floating IP of your web server instance.

-For the Bielefeld site you may request a domain name ending in `.bi.denbi.de` (e.g. `myservice.bi.denbi.de`) by [contacting us](../../Compute_Center/Bielefeld.md#contact).
+For the Bielefeld site you may request a domain name ending in `.bi.denbi.de` (e.g. `myservice.bi.denbi.de`) by [contacting us](../../Compute_Center/Bielefeld.md#contact) and mentioning your domain name of choice, your OpenStack project name and the target Floating IP for the domain.

 ## Encryption